Sancho II of Castile and León: Reign

 In 1068, Sancho defeated his cousins Sancho IV of Navarre and Sancho of Aragon in the War of the Three Sanchos.
 This expanded his Kingdom of Castile with the reconquered land of Bureba, Alta Rioja, and Álava, which his father had given to Sancho IV's father, García, for his support in defeating Bermudo III of León.
 The same year, Alfonso invaded the Taifa of Badajoz, a client state of his brother Garcia's Kingdom of Galicia.
 Sancho, concerned that Alfonso had intentions on conquering his brothers, defeated Alfonso at the Battle of Llantada, reinstating the status quo.
 Sancho would develop his own appetite for his youngest brother's kingdom: teaming up with Alfonso in 1071, Sancho marched across León to conquer García's northern lands at the time that Alfonso was in the southern part of the Galician realm issuing charters.
 García fled to exile in the Taifa of Seville, while his older brothers partitioned the Kingdom of Galicia between them.

 Sancho soon turned on Alfonso.
 In 1072, with the aid of his alférez El Cid, at the Battle of Golpejera, he defeated Alfonso, who fled into exile in the Taifa of Toledo.
 Sancho was crowned King of León on 12 January 1072, holding all three crowns that Ferdinand had distributed to his sons only six years earlier.
 Toro, the city of Sancho's sister Elvira, fell easily in 1072.
 Sancho was stalled in a siege of his sister Urraca's better-defended city, Zamora.

 Death

 A Zamoran noble, Vellido Adolfo (also known as Bellido Dolfos), entered Sancho's camp pretending to be a deserter and assassinated him.
-Vellido was chased back to Zamora by El Cid, but escaped into the town through a gateway since called Portillo del Traidor ("Gateway of the Traitor").
+Vellido was chased back to Zamora by El Cid, but escaped into the town through a gate since called Portillo del Traidor ("Traitor's Gate").
 Sancho was succeeded in his kingdoms by the brother he had previously deposed, Alfonso.
 García, induced to return from exile, was deceived by Alfonso and imprisoned for life, leaving Alfonso in uncontested control of the reunited territories of their father, later taking on their father's title "Emperor of all Spain".
 Sancho was buried in San Salvador de Oña.